Students who successfully complete PSYCH 202 (or equivalent) with a grade of C or better are eligible to declare the major.1

 To earn Honors in the Major in Psychology, students must satisfy both the requirements for the major (above) and the following additional requirements:

-- Earn a 3.300 GPA for all PSYCH courses, and all courses in the major
+- Earn a 3.300 GPA in all PSYCH and major courses

-- Complete the following courses, taken for Honors, with individual grades of B or better:
+- Complete the following courses with Honors and a grade of B or higher: